Home » Symptoms » Cat Symptoms A-Z » Crusting on the Skin

 Crusting on the Skin in cats

 Crusting on the skin in cats refers to the formation of solid, often raised layers of dried secretion, blood, or skin cells that form on the skin surface.
-These crusts can be of different colors and varying thicknesses, and they often occur as a reaction to skin injuries, infections, or inflammatory conditions.
+These crusts can be differently colored and of varying thickness, and they often occur as a reaction to skin injuries, infections, or inflammatory conditions.

 Can Occur with the Following Diseases: